An infinite family of exotic subgroups of hyperbolic groups: Introduction

-A natural question that follows is whether one can obtain subgroups of hyperbolic groups which are not hyperbolic but are of type $\mathrm{FP}(R)$.
-Italiano--Martelli--Migliorini \cite{ItalianoMartelliMigliorini2023} recently obtained the first such known example, which is moreover of type $\mathrm{F}$.
+A natural question that follows is whether one can obtain non-hyperbolic subgroups of hyperbolic groups of type $\mathrm{FP}(R)$ for some ring $R$.
+Italiano--Martelli--Migliorini recently obtained the first such known example, which is moreover of type $\mathrm{F}$ \cite{ItalianoMartelliMigliorini2023}.
 To do so, they constructed a topological fibring of a finite-volume hyperbolic 5-manifold $M$; the resulting fibre is a finite-volume 4-manifold $N$ such that the outer automorphism group $\mathrm{Out}\,\pi_1(N)$ is infinite.
 They argue further that one can fill the cusps in $M$ to obtain a negatively curved pseudo-manifold $M'$ which still fibres, and such that the new fibre $N'$ is aspherical and has $\mathrm{Out}\, \pi_1(N')$ infinite.
-If $\pi_1(N')$ were to be Gromov hyperbolic, Paulin's theorem \cite{Paulin1991} would imply that $\pi_1(N')$ splits over an infinite cyclic subgroup.
-However, a simple Mayer-Vietoris argument shows that $\pi_1(N')$ cannot split over $\Z$.
+If $\pi_1(N')$ were to be hyperbolic, Paulin's theorem \cite{Paulin1991} would imply that $\pi_1(N')$ splits over an infinite cyclic subgroup.
+However, a simple Mayer--Vietoris argument shows that $\pi_1(N')$ cannot split over $\Z$.

-Our method for producing exotic examples of subgroups of hyperbolic groups which are themselves not hyperbolic is also based on the study of kernels of maps to $\Z$.
+In the first part of this note, we give a general criterion for constructing non-hyperbolic subgroups of hyperbolic groups which satisfy strong finiteness properties.
+A group $G$ is said to be \emph{special} if it is the fundamental group of a special cube complex in the sense of Haglund--Wise \cite{HaglundWise2008}.